Are you looking for the top San Francisco steakhouses? Are you craving top-of-the-line steak during your stay?

 Hours: Tuesday - Sunday, 5 - 9 pm (until 10 pm on Fridays and Saturdays); closed Mondays

 District: Nob Hill

 Original Joe's is a San Francisco institution.
-This restaurant has been around for more than 75 years.
-This medium priced restaurant offers a large selection of steaks ranging from $21.95 to $44.95.
+This moderately priced, family-owned restaurant has been around for more than 80 years, offering steaks and chops, as well as veal, seafood, and chicken.

 Address: 601 Union Street

 This is an excellent option for hungry tourists craving a good steak and other American comfort foods at accessible prices.
 Unlike most of the other San Francisco steakhouses, Tad's is very casual and affordable, and still great quality.